AMGA Single Pitch Instructor (SPI) Course and Exam

 - We take a positive approach to the SPI course.
 The course is all about learning and positivity.
 Our course is not about highlighting our achievements or prowess.
 It is about helping you develop your skills.

-- Granite Arches offers a highly structured SPI course.
+- Granite Arches offers a custom, highly structured SPI course.
 We have spent a large amount of time organizing the course into a very logical progression.
 Further, before we demonstrate each new technique or method, we clearly outline the progression and application of each technique so that the student understands the reason and application of what they are learning.
 This greatly increases the efficiency of learning.

 - It significantly improves the instructor’s skill sets and integrates into the next level of training, the AMGA Rock Instructor Course.